flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 The resulting frame must be sent to the **Video Encoder** to be displayed on-screen.
 This is taken care of by **DMA** and the **Video Interface** component.

 The Video Interface (VI) acts as a bridge between the game's framebuffer and the television signal.
-It basically converts the rendered frame into a format the TV will understand, which tends to vary by region.
-For instance, the Video Interface can broadcast frames of 640x480 or 320x240 pixels to NTSC tellies; whereas PAL systems get 640x576 or 320x288 frames [@graphics-video_interface].
+It basically converts the rendered frame into a [format the TV will understand](nes#outputting-the-image), which tends to vary by region.
+For instance, the Video Interface can broadcast frames of 640 x 480 (using 480i) or 320 x 240 pixels (using 240p) to NTSC tellies; whereas PAL systems get 640 x 576 or 320 x 288 frames [@graphics-video_interface].
 To help with the translation, the VI provides anti-aliasing (in conjunction with the RDP), scaling, and many colour correction modes.

 Other capabilities include supporting up to **32 bits of colour depth** (16.8 million colours), but it's worth mentioning that using the maximum settings can be resource-hungry, so programmers often opt for lower specifications to free up enough resources for other services.

+Considering the bandwidth constraints, most games chose to render at **320 x 240**, which could be displayed as a progressive signal (**240p**), but I must say this led to the Nintendo 64 catalogue featuring the **lowest practical resolution** when compared to [its 3D companions](playstation#playing-with-vram).
+I mean, 320 horizontal pixels should've been the [norm for the Super Nintendo](super-nintendo#new-display-modalities) (already [behind the Mega Drive](mega-drive-genesis#graphics))...
+To be fair, the Video Interface's filters helped smooth the result, which explains why N64 games looked blurrier on average.
+Nevertheless, titles like *Star Wars Episode I Racer* made use of the Expansion Pak to up its resolution to 640 x 480 (albeit with the need to interlace).

 ### Quick demo